Degree RequirementBSN or MSN

-What Is a Nurse Administrator?
+What is a Nurse Administrator?

 Nursing administration encompasses a wide variety of executive-level nursing tasks.
 Nurse administrators typically manage staff in medical departments or hospitals and complete administrative tasks such as performance reviews, attending meetings, developing training and personnel procedures, and more.
 A nurse administrator reports directly to a hospital CEO and may oversee nurse managers.
 This role is typically office-based and managerial, with little to no direct patient interaction.
+Beyond the role of a nurse administrator, there are several other admin-related jobs in the healthcare field that nurse administrators sometimes get confused with:

-Becoming a Nurse Administrator
+How to Become a Nurse Administrator

 Nurse administrators are advanced-practice registered nurses (APRNs) who must hold a post-graduate nursing degree.
 Because nurse administrators manage staff and have high-level responsibilities, they must have extensive experience in nursing and impeccable leadership and management skills.